AngryProgrammerInside/NC-API-Documentation/README.md

 @{n="ExternalID"; e={$CustomerID = $_.customerid; (@($Customers).where({ $_.customerID -eq $CustomerID })).ExternalID}} | `
 Where-Object {$_.ExternalID} | %{Set-NCDeviceProperty -DeviceIDs $_.DeviceID -PropertyLabel 'ExternalID' -PropertyValue ($_.ExternalID -join ',')}
 ```

+### Custom Property options

+These options are introduced in PS-NCentral version **1.3**.

+#### Encoding

+Use the **-Base64** option to Encode/Decode a CustomProperty when using Set or Get.
+Unicode (utf16) by default, -utf8 option available.

+**Convert-Base64** is available as a seperate command too.

+#### Comma-Separated Values

+When a Custom Property holds a string of (unique) Comma-seperated values you can easily Add or Remove a single value with the commands:

+- Add-NCCustomerPropertyValue
+- Add-NCDevicePropertyValue
+- Remove-NCCustomerPropertyValue
+- Remove-NCDevicePropertyValue

+Use Get-help \<command\> to see the options.

+#### Format-properties

+Sometimes not all objects in a list have the same properties.
+This can become an issue when using **Format-Table** or **Output-CSV**, which only use the properties of the first object in the list.

+The **Format-Properties** cmdlet ensures all unique properties are added to all objects in a list.
+It is integrated in several PS-NCentral list-commands but also available as a seperate command.

 ## PowerShell WebserviceProxy